Exterior House Painting in High Humidity

 Timing is key when it comes to painting your home in humidity.
 In particular, you want to pay attention to heat patterns.

 If you start to paint too early in the morning, the home may still be holding moisture from the overnight dew.
-Aim to paint in the late morning if the dew or humidity is high.
-This gives the dew time to dry but the heat will still be rising for several hours.
+Aim to paint in the late morning if the dewpoint is high.
+This gives the dew time to dry, but the heat will still be rising for several hours.

-As the heat rises, it helps the paint dry at a fast pace.
+As the heat rises, this helps the paint dry and ultimately cure at a faster pace.

 Test the Surface Moisture Beforehand

 While we’ve been talking about humidity in the air, moisture in the material you’re painting will affect the result as well.
 To be sure a surface is dry before you start, there are ways to test it.